 And, on top of that, implements a modular structure to ensure that you can style each component to your needs.
-Mamba UI sees use not only for landing page designs, but also personal portfolios, eCommerce sites, and more.
+Mamba UI sees use not only for landing page designs, but also for personal portfolios, eCommerce sites, and more.

 In terms of individual components, Mamba UI has exceptional choices.
 Article cards, loading bars, header sections, statistics.
 Even more intricate elements like timelines, news sections, and gallery displays.
 And it’s entirely free.

 Tailwind Elements come packed with hundreds of UI components.
 On top of this, the kit also provides various design blocks.
-These blocks in particular are pre-made layout sections, which will help you save time when bootstrapping a new layout design.
+These blocks, in particular, are pre-made layout sections, which will help you save time when bootstrapping a new layout design.

 Flowbite is arguably one of the most complete component libraries for Tailwind.
 The number of free resources that have been prepared is insane.
 The library has pre-built support for frameworks like Laravel, React, and Vue.js.

 On top of that, you can also grab a copy of the Figma design files.
-This will ensure that designers can work their magic before sending the mockups off to developers.
+This will ensure that designers can work their magic before sending the mockups to developers.

 If you like the component style, consider checking out their Pro plan!
 In this plan, you unlock full access to their components.
 And, additionally, get access to all Figma files, Hugo themes, and custom UI components for applications and eCommerce.

 Flowbite components are available in raw HTML or as libraries for React, Next.js, Vue, Laravel, Svelte, Rails, Django, and Flask.